-Denetra is the founder of For Nurses By Nurses Productions, a media platform that includes a leadership initiative, a digital education center, and film production company.
-Denetra's work is focused on bridging gaps in health equity through scientific-storytelling.
+Denetra is the founder of For Nurses By Nurses Productions, a media platform that includes a leadership initiative, a digital nursing & health science library, and film production company.
+Denetra's work is focused on bridging gaps in health equity and social justice through scientific-storytelling.

 She is a 22-year Navy Veteran, and a former United States Naval Nurse Corps Officer.
-Her professional background consists of a Bachelors of Science in Nursing, a Masters in Health Services Administration.
+Her educational background consists of a Bachelors of Science in Nursing, and a Masters in Health Services Administration.

 In 2019, Denetra released her first mini-documentary, The Black Angels: A Nurse's Story, the story of African American Nurses who risked their lives to care for patients with tuberculosis in the 1940's, at Seaview Hospital, when white nurses refused, and there was no cure.